Neseef/nesiconverter-currencyexchange/README.md

 There are two version of this module.
 `nesiconverter` and `nesiconverter2`

-(Static values are used. exchange rates as per 10/01/2021)
+(Static values are used for exchange rates.
+Rates as per 10/01/2021)

 ### supported currencies:
 USD - United Stated Doller